PyFPGA/pyfpga/doc/user_guide.md

 Where the first parameter is one of the supported Tools (`ise`, `libero`, `quartus`, `vivado`) and the second one is the name of the project.

-The default output directory, where files are generated, is created in the same directory that the running script and is called `build`.
+The default output directory, where files will be generated, is created in the same directory that the running script and is called `build`.
 You can optionally change it with: